graphcore/examples/applications/pytorch/cnns/train/README.md

 `--data`                        Choose the dataset between CIFAR10 and imagenet and synthetic.
 In synthetic data mode (only for benchmarking throughput) there is no host-device I/O and random data is generated on the device.

-`--imagenet-data-path`          The path of the downloaded imagenet dataset (only required, if imagenet is selected as data)
+`--imagenet-data-path`          The path of the downloaded ImageNet dataset (only required if imagenet is selected as data)

 `--pipeline-splits`             List of layers to create stages of the pipeline.
 Each stage runs on different IPUs.
 Example: layer0 layer1/conv layer2/block3/bn